4azuo/GuiGuBaHuang-ModLib/README.md

 [Taoist](https://steamcommunity.com/sharedfiles/filedetails/?id=3161035078)

-- Create a team and hire people for combat
+- Create a team and hire people for combat (NPCs also team up together)
+- Allow NPCs to betray under certain conditions
+- NPCs track the player and look for a chance to steal when they detect rare items
 - Become town master and get tax from people
 - Bank needs money to open account and charge monthly fee
 - Lock items when not paying